Vietnam Map: Locations and Geography of Different Provinces

 The Southwest is also the Mekong Delta region, including a centrally-run city, Can Tho, and the 12 remaining provinces of Long An, Tien Giang, Ben Tre, Vinh Long, Tra Vinh, Hau Giang, Soc Trang, Dong Thap, An Giang, Kien Giang, Bac Lieu, and Ca Mau.

-South Vietnam, a vivid picture from the modern rhythm of life to the rustic countryside
+South Vietnam: a vivid picture from the modern rhythm of life to the rustic countryside

 Each province on the Vietnam map has its own characteristics.
 But, all places constitute resources for the economic development of the country.

-Frequently asked questions about Vietnam map
+Frequently asked questions about the Vietnam map

 2. Where is the narrowest place on the map of Vietnam?